-Actually, the word priority came into the English language in the 1400s.
-It was singular.
-It meant the very first or prior thing.
-Only in the 1900s did we pluralize the term priority and start talking about priorities.
-Somehow we reasoned irrationally that by changing the word, we could bend reality.
+The word, priority came into the English language only a few hundred years ago.
+It was singular and it meant the very first or prior thing.
+Only in the early 20th century did we pluralize the term priority and start talking about “priorities”.
+By doing so, we reasoned we could change its meaning.

 Somehow we have fooled ourselves into thinking that we can have more than a single priority at any given time.
 Having multiple “priorities” gives us the false notion that we can somehow live in an alternative reality and bend that reality to our will.
 We think we can “do it all”.
 We can’t.

 Here’s the thing: When we say that we’ve “multiple priorities”, what we’re essentially saying that nothing’s a priority.
 When everything is important, nothing is important.
 In other words, we haven’t taken the time to discover our single true priority.

 And it’s not just about the semantics either; we should be careful with our use of language.

 I do think that priority:priorities what unitasking:multitasking.
-We know that “multitasking” is a myth and that our brains can only focus on one thing at a time.
+There is no such thing as “multitasking” and our brains can only focus on one thing at a time.
 The same is true of priority — there is no plural or “multi” form.

 Determining a priority isn’t difficult or vague.
 Either something is a priority or it’s not.
 If something is a priority, what have you sacrificed today to prove that?